 Be sure to check out Lucy Spata’s home, as she was the first person to begin the annual Christmas tradition and continues to decorate her front yard to the nines.
 This festive South Brooklyn hidden gem is totally worth the train or express bus ride from Manhattan.

-You can take a four-hour bus tour that starts in Manhattan and includes a walking tour through Dyker Heights, then stops to take in the view of the skyline from DUMBO and ends in Bryant Park Winter Village.
+You can take one of these Dyker neighborhood Christmas tours that start in Manhattan and includes a walking tour through Dyker Heights, then stops to take in the view of the skyline from DUMBO and ends in Bryant Park Winter Village.

 Visit a New York City Christmas Market

-The most famous of the NYC Christmas markets, Bryant Park Winter Village, has over 170 vendors, a heated lodge with a full bar, and an ice-skating rink.
+The most famous of the NYC Christmas market, Bryant Park Winter Village opens October 25 through January 2.
+It has over 170 vendors, a heated lodge with a full bar, and an ice-skating rink.
+The skating rink will open in late fall.

 As well as holiday markets, NYC is also home to many flea markets year round, where you can score great deals on gifts – or a little something for yourself.

-Visit the Union Square Holiday Market where 150 of the restaurants, entertainment and retailers come together to create a magical experience for shopping, eating and taking in a live performance.
-The holiday market runs from November 15 to December 24, 2022 (except Thanksgiving Day).
+Visit the Union Square Holiday Market which runs from November 21 through December 24.
+Last year 150 of the local restaurants, entertainment and retailers came together to create a magical experience for shopping, eating and taking in a live performance.
+It is closed Thanksgiving Day.

-We obviously couldn’t talk about Christmas in the city without noting the famous Rockefeller Christmas Tree lighting that occurs annually at Rockefeller Center in late November or early December.
+We obviously couldn’t talk about Christmas in the city without noting the famous Rockefeller Christmas Tree lighting that occurs annually at Rockefeller Center.
+This year it was on 29 November 2024 and stays lit until the new year.

 One lucky tree is chosen from a list of nominees each year and the winner sees the chainsaws come out and their gigantic tree felled, wrapped and shipped (sometimes across states) to NYC to stand in pride of place.
 Usually, the chosen evergreen tree is around 80 feet tall, towering over the entire block.